Lakers vs. Wizards prediction, odds, spread, time: 2026 NBA picks for Friday, Jan. 30

 SportsLine's model reveals its Washington Wizards vs. Los Angeles Lakers NBA picks today

 Tipoff is set for 7 p.m.
 ET at Capital One Arena.
-Los Angeles is a 9-point favorite in the Wizards vs. Lakers odds, while the over/under is 229.5.
+Los Angeles is a 9.5-point favorite in the Wizards vs. Lakers odds, while the over/under is 228.5.
 Before making any Lakers vs. Wizards picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: